landing-ai/landingai-python/docs/user_guide/2_credentials.md

 ## Manage API Credentials

+If you send images to an endpoint through API (Cloud Deployment), you must add your API Key to the API call.
+You can generate the API Key in LandingLens.
+This API key is also known as API key v2.
+See [here](https://support.landing.ai/docs/api-key-and-api-secret) for more information.

-Here are the three ways to configure your API Key and API Secret, ordered by the priority in which they are loaded:
+Once you have generated the API key, here are three ways to configure your API Key, ordered by the priority in which they are loaded:

-1. Pass them as function parameters.
+1. Pass it as function parameters.
 See `landingai.predict.Predictor`.
-2. Set them as environment variables.
-For example: `export LANDINGAI_API_KEY=...`, `export LANDINGAI_API_SECRET=...`.
+2. Set it as environment variables.
+For example: `export LANDINGAI_API_KEY=...`.
-3. Store them in an `.env` file under your project root directory.
+3. Store it in an `.env` file under your project root directory.
 For example, here is a set of credentials in an `.env` file:

 ```
-   LANDINGAI_API_KEY=v7b0hdyfj6271xy2o9lmiwkkcb12345
-   LANDINGAI_API_SECRET=ao6yjcju7q1e6u0udgwrgknhrx6m4n1o48z81jy6huc059gne047l4fq312345
+   LANDINGAI_API_KEY=land_sk_v7b0hdyfj6271xy2o9lmiwkkcb12345
 ```

+### Legacy API key and secret

+In the past, LandingLens supports generating a key and secret pair, which is known as API key v1.
+This approach is not recommended anymore.
+But if you have a v1 key and secret pair, you can still use the Python SDK via either setting environment variables or an `.env` file, i.e. the #2 and #3 methods above.

+### FAQ

+#### What's the difference between the v1 API key and v2 API key

+Here are a few differences:
+1. The v2 API key always starts with a prefix "land_sk_" whereas the v1 API key doesn't.
+2. The v1 API key always comes with a secret string, and the SDK requires both whereas the v2 API key only has a single string.
+3. Users can only generate v2 API keys after July 2023.